UA Parking & Transportation

-- I don't use the one displayed on the confirmation page.
-How can I get my e-mail address changed?
+- I don't use the mailing address displayed on the confirmation page.
+How can I get my mailing address changed?

 - Changes to contact and mailing information must be made through UAccess.

-- What if my vehicle license plate changes?
+- What if my vehicle's license plate changes?

 - What if I don't yet have the vehicle I want to register for the permit?

-- Vehicle information is required for the purchase of a permit, if you do not have a vehicle at the time of purchase, please contact our office for additional assistance.
+- Vehicle information is required for the purchase of a permit.
+If you do not have a vehicle at the time of purchase, please contact our office for additional assistance here.

 Eligibility for Parking Permit